Skip to content

 Installing CP2K

 We provide automatic installation scripts for several versions of CP2K.
 In general, the installation procedure is described on the EasyBuild page.
-For example, the step by step procedure for installing CP2K 2023.1 with GPU support is:
+For example, the step by step procedure for installing CP2K 2024.2 with ROCm support is:

 2. Select the LUMI-G partition: module load partition/G.